 Read labels on makeup and moisturizers.
 Choose those that are water-based and oil-free.
 Look for the term noncomedogenic.
 It means that the product won’t clog your pores.

 Caring for your skin

 The right skin care routine can help keep your skin healthy.
 To take good care of your skin, try these tips:

 Gently wash your face or other affected skin twice a day with a mild cleanser.
 Using your fingertips, smooth the cleanser over your skin.
 Rinse your skin well.
 Pat it dry.

-If your health care provider has approved any over-the-counter acne medication, use as directed.
+If your healthcare provider has approved any over-the-counter acne medicine, use as directed.
 Use it after you wash your skin.
-Apply the medication to all areas where you get acne.
+Apply the medicine to all areas where you get acne.
 Don’t just treat acne you can see now.
 New blemishes may be in progress but not in view yet.
 Treat all the skin.